Enquire about this course

 WSU Online students

-To be enrolled in the Bachelor of Nursing - WSU Online and attend a health-related placement in your course, students must meet Western Sydney University course requirements AND Special Legislative Requirements in your state, to be assessed in their first year of study, against the following
+To enrol in the Bachelor of Nursing - WSU Online, students must meet Western Sydney University course requirements.
+To attend a health-related placement in this course, Special Legislative Requirements will be assessed from the first year of study.

 1. National Criminal History Check: Students must have a current check valid for their entire course.
 A valid National Criminal history check must be an Australia wide check, include the student's full name matching their Student ID card and date of birth and not have any offences listed.
 If a student has a criminal history identified on their check, they must provide a clearance or authority document or conditional letter from their relevant authorised state organisation.